onemorebruh/megara/README.md

 - [ ] validation
 - [x] login
 - - [x] fix redirects when login or sign up
+- - [ ] add check for password and email, so service will be much more secure
 - [x] sessions
 - [ ] personsal storages
+- - [x] add files to personal storage
+- - [ ] show files on homepage
+- - [ ] find file in dictionary
+- - [ ] make acces to saving data more secure

 [ ] tests
 - [ ] test database
-- [ ] gui test
+- [ ] ui test

 ## bugs

-- [] crashes when give uncorrect user's data when login
+- [ ] crashes when give uncorrect user's data when login